 - Describe concepts, methods, and theories of automated reasoning, decision-making, planning and search, machine learning and multiagent systems.

 - Design and evaluate intelligent software agents.

 - Discuss the effect on society of emerging AI-based technologies.

-The course corresponds to 3 ECTs and consists of eight lectures with exercises, divided over three days, combined with home assignments.
+The course corresponds to 3 ECTs and consists of eight lectures with exercises, divided over three days, combined with home assignments and a fourth day for presenting assignments.
 The course is developed by the Department of Computing Science as part of AI Competence for Sweden, in dialogue with Örebro University and their SMARTER program for industry.
 A certificate of attendance will be provided, but no formal credits in this edition of the course.
 Note that presence during the three days and submitting home assignments is obligatory to receive the certificate.

 Location: Seminar room at the MIT-Place, MIT building.

 Registration: Fill in this form

 This registration form will be closed on November 4.

 The lectures will be held in the Seminar room, MIT-Place, MIT building, a limited number can participate in person, others can participate through Zoom.